 You may have enabled syncing only when your device is connected to a Wi-Fi network.
 If this is the case, you can set it up to allow the cloud to perform backups over mobile data as well.
 Simply go to Settings > Cloud and accounts > Samsung Cloud.
 Tap on the icon with three dots > Settings > Sync using Wi-Fi only.
 Turn the toggle off for all options.

-It's not the end of the world yet if Samsung Cloud has failed to back up your files.
+It's not the end of the world yet if Samsung Cloud restore has failed to back up your files.
 In fact, uploading your data to external servers can prove to be unsafe.
-Moreover, Samsung Cloud requires an internet connection to perform backups and restore files.
+Moreover, backing up data using Samsung Cloud requires an internet connection to perform backups and restore files.

 Aside from that, users can only store up to 15GB-worth of files.
 That is why backing up your files to your computer is a very reasonable alternative, if not better.
 Saving your backups on your PC is much safer too.
 It will be able to provide the privacy that your data needs.

-FoneDog Android Toolkit – Android Data Backup and Restore will help you do just that.
+FoneDog Android Toolkit – Android Data Backup and Restore, the recommended tool here, will help you do just that.
 With its simple interface and one-click backup feature, creating a backup of your phone couldn’t be easier.
-You get to back up all your files without losing its original form and resolution.
+You get to back up all your files without losing their original form and resolution.
 That’s without taking up too much space on your computer.

 If you want to start protecting your files, download FoneDog Android Toolkit on your PC now.
 Don’t worry, there’s a version for both Windows and Mac computers.